jlparkI/xGPR/docs/basic_tutorial.rst

 grid search, Bayesian optimization, what have you.

 Notice one funny trick in the function above. ``exact_nmll`` is much faster if the number of RFFs is small.
-On GPU, it can be reasonably fast up to about 8,192 RFFs or so.
+On GPU, it can be reasonably fast up to about 8,192 RFFs.
 It has cubic scaling, however, so for large numbers of RFFs it can get very slow very quickly. ``approximate_nmll`` has much better scaling and so is your friend if you want to tune using a large ``num_rffs``.
 It does involve an additional approximation (above and beyond the random feature approximation used throughout xGPR).